Ergberg/table-string/README.md

 The same structure with `tableString(data)` looks much cleaner:
 ![tableString output](./images/tableString1.png)

-### What else `tableSting` can do
+### What else `tableString` can do
-Adding two parameters allows us to finer control over columns and table options:
+By adding two parameters we can control the columns and table options:
 ![tableString output with options](./images/tableString2.png)

 ```js